Stolz/Assets/README.md

 To bring up the config file run

-	php artisan config:publish stolz/assets
+	php artisan publish:config stolz/assets

-This will create  `app/config/packages/stolz/config.php` file that you may use to configure your application assets.
+This will create  `config/packages/stolz/config.php` file that you may use to configure your application assets.
 With the provided comments all options should be selfexplanatory.

 If you are using the [non static interface](#nonstatic) just pass an associative array of config settings to the class constructor.